-Testing for a game we've created for this year's Google I/O - an augmented reality game that's takes the "No Internet" T-Rex game out of the Chrome browser and places it in the real world among other virtual players in a multiplayer AR experience.
+Dino Runner AR is a game I prototyped that showcased at this year's Google I/O - an augmented reality experience based on ARCore’s Cloud Anchors that takes the T-Rex game from the Chrome browser and places it in the real world among other virtual players in a multiplayer AR experience.

-Doing some tests with real-time reflective shaders - specifically how something as simple as reflection can aid in creating the illusion of immediate presence in a virtual object
+Doing some tests with real-time reflective shaders - specifically how something as simple as reflection can aid in creating the illusion of immediate presence in a virtual object.
+Using ARCore and ARKit.

 Rainbow Fart is an augmented reality app I created that allows users to create geometric drawings in 3D and record it in the real world around them.
 While exploring different animation techniques, users also have the ability to record their creations and share them.
 Check out the trailer here.
 Download the app here.
 And side note, Apple didn’t allow me to use “Fart” in the name, so it’s now “Super Rainbow Brush.”
 I personally like Rainbow Fart better.

 Currently in development, BurgerCat is a VR game I'm making where you ride a cat through a galaxy of hamburgers, flying unicorns, and of course Kenny G. The idea was inspired by the new Carl's Junior campaign where the main actor is caught petting a cat in a VR universe.
 You can check that clip out here

 Part music box, part heart monitor, Rika is a mix of memories and songs that play based on the rhythm and tempo of one's heartbeat.

 In collaboration between Samsung and Marvel, we created a VR experience that places the viewer in the middle of an epic battle as the character, Iron Man.
 As one of the first VR experiences of its kind, creating the prototype for this in its research phase was essential.
 You can check out the 360 video here.